-Constitution and Rules
+Constitution and Rules (March 2025)

 1) Name

-1.1) The society shall be known as The East Midlands Orchid Society
+1.1) The Society shall be known as The East Midlands Orchid Society

 1.2) The East Midlands Orchid Society shall be a member of The British Orchid Council.

-1.3) The society shall be affiliated to the Royal Horticultural Society
+1.3) The Society shall be affiliated to the Royal Horticultural Society

 2) Objects

-The advancement of horticulture and in particular to promote the cultivation and preservation of all Orchid Species and Cultivars’.
+The advancement of horticulture and in particular to promote the cultivation and preservation of all orchid species and cultivars’.

 In furtherance thereof, but not otherwise, The Society shall have power to:-